Elected by College Board member delegates, the Board of Trustees is the governing body of the College Board.

 - Approving the annual budget and major program fees

-- Advising the president, who is responsible for the management of the organization
+- Advising the CEO, who is responsible for the management of the organization

-The chair and vice-chair serve two-year terms; other Trustees generally serve four-year terms.
-The Board of Trustees oversees a number of Committees and Advisory Panels.
+The chair, vice chair, and past chair serve two-year terms; other Trustees generally serve four-year terms.
+The Board of Trustees oversees a number of Trustee Committees.